MrPsycho5/personal-website/source/_posts/Hide-Proxmox-interface-behind-nginx-reverse-proxy-SSL-VNC.md

 ### Automation

-Certbot now has an nginx plugin which gives the ability to obtain the certificate without interrupting nginx, so there is no longer a need to stop nginx and use the standalone server.
+Certbot has an nginx plugin which gives the ability to obtain the certificate without interrupting nginx, so it is no longer necessary to stop nginx and use the standalone server.
 To renew the certificates on every 3rd day of the month at 2:00AM simply run `crontab -e` and add the following:

 ```
 0 2 3 * * /path/to/certbot-auto renew